ipepe-oss/Bambu-AI-Detective/README.md

 3. The first process is the streamer.
 It is based on https://github.com/slynn1324/BambuP1Streamer
 4. The second process is the web dashboard.
 It is a simple index.html page that pulls json and image from AI detector
 5. The third process is the AI detector.
 It is based on https://github.com/antirez/failed-3d-prints-bot
+6. The fourth process is the notifier.
+It is based on https://github.com/caronc/apprise
 6. Everything is dockerized and can be run with docker-compose

+## Notifier
+Notifier is based on https://github.com/caronc/apprise and sends notifications to various services.
+Notifier service is reading dynamically from environment variables and can be configured to send notifications to multiple services.
+It will look for variables that fit this pattern: `NOTIFIER_MAX_SCORE_*_NOTIFICATION_ADDRESS` where `*` is the max score from `aidetector` that will trigger the notification.
+For example `NOTIFIER_MAX_SCORE_10_NOTIFICATION_ADDRESS` will send notification to the address specified in the variable when the max score is 10 percent (0.1 float).

 ## Streamer
 Only tested on a P1S.
 I would expect it to work for a p1p camera.
 I would not expect this to work on an X1/X1C - the codecs are different and I don't believe that local network streaming is enabled.